GSOC 2026 Project #23 : A Python Command Line Interface (CLI) for the CBRAIN Distributed Computing Platform

 Tech keywords: Keywords: Python, imaging, CBRAIN, distributed computing, cloud computing

 My name is Ravi, and I am very excited about the CBRAIN CLI (Project #23).
-I have been following the platform’s development closely and recently started contributing to the core repository, specifically PR #1599, which addresses the ActionMailer configuration logic and provides a non-intrusive template for environment-specific paths.
+I’ve been actively contributing to the core repository and recently fixed the high-priority ActionMailer regression issue #1588 via PR #1599 which was merged into master

 My main goal for the CLI is to make it reliable, scriptable, and resilient for researchers in production workflows.
 Based on the recent technical discourse in the core repository, I am focusing my proposal on the following architectural pillars: